Article by Bob Estrin

 -----------------------

 So what is a red flag?
-For me it is anything that makes me more careful with my potential art buyer.
-This does not mean it is a scam, but to remind me to take certain precautions.
+For me, it is anything that makes me more careful with my potential art buyer.
+This does not mean it is a scam, but it reminds me to take certain precautions.

 Red flag 2: Why is David asking for my website address?
 In most cases, if one finds me on the web where my email address is listed, it also lists my website address.
 It is implied from the email that he has already decided to purchase my artwork, but he had not been to my website to see the art or prices yet.